Development of a Laser In-situ Winding Technology for Wide Strip Winding of Cylindrical, High-load Carbon Fiber-reinforced Polymer Composites

 The collaboration of both project partners enables the exploitation of the following potentials:

-- Material innovation: The combination of laser processing and innovative plastics contributes to the development of new materials with tailored properties.
+- Material innovation: The combination of laser processing and innovative polymers contributes to the development of new materials with tailored properties.

 - Interdisciplinary research: Collaboration among experts from different fields enables interdisciplinary research approaches and the examination of complex questions from diverse perspectives.